A runner’s guide to calf strain injury: Part 1

 Skeletal muscles (the ones that move you) are made up of muscle cells, bunched together to form muscle fibers.

-When you strain a muscle, it means the muscle fibers are stretched or torn, either partially or completely.
+When you strain your calf muscle, it means the muscle fibers are stretched or torn, either partially or completely.

 In a partial tear, some fibers stay intact and the muscle can still function to some degree.
 In complete tears, the muscles can’t contract properly because the fibers are no longer joined.